asandu-cloud/asandu-cloud/README.md

 ## 👋 Hi, I'm Andrei!

 I am a Data Science & Management MSc student currently based in Rome with a BSc in Economics and Business from the Erasmus University of Rotterdam.
 My projects are set to private.
+Public projects are mostly unfinished work.

 ## Tools and Techniques
 `Python` - `Pandas` - `scikit-learn` - `Pytorch` - `Tensorflow` - `Tableau` - `PowerBI` - `R`